Lightstone Ventures

 Series A in 2022

 ProVerum Medical is a medtech company focused on developing innovative minimally invasive devices for the treatment of benign prostatic hyperplasia (BPH).
-Its technology offers a safer and more effective approach to BPH treatment, allowing patients to receive care in a doctor's office or operating room with reduced invasiveness compared to traditional methods.
-The device addresses the enlargement of the prostate gland, which can lead to urinary difficulties, by being placed inside the urethra to restore normal urinary function.
-This advancement enables healthcare providers to offer improved treatment options for patients suffering from this condition.
+The company's technology offers a safer and more patient-friendly alternative to traditional BPH treatments, allowing patients to receive care in either a doctor's office or an operating room.
+ProVerum's device is designed to address the symptoms of prostate enlargement, which can lead to difficulties in urination.
+By placing the device inside the urethra, it aims to restore normal urinary function, ultimately enabling healthcare providers to deliver effective treatment options for patients suffering from this condition.

 Choiceform